oktadev/okta-aspnet-mvc-example/README.md

 ### Start the application

 Use Visual Studio to run the project.
 It should start up on `http://localhost:59896`.
-(If it doesn't, update the URLs in Okta and in `Web.config`).
+(If it doesn't, update the URLs in Okta and in `Web.config`)

 ## Links

-This example uses the following libraries provided by Okta:

 * [ASP.NET + Okta authentication quickstart](https://developer.okta.com/quickstart/#/okta-sign-in-page/dotnet/aspnet4)
-* Use the [Okta .NET SDK](https://github.com/okta/okta-sdk-dotnet) if you need to call other Okta APIs for management tasks
+* Use the [Okta .NET SDK](https://github.com/okta/okta-sdk-dotnet) if you need to call [Okta APIs](https://developer.okta.com/docs/api/resources/users) for management tasks

 ## Help